wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 Information about the Free Tier subscription usage is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).

 Wallarm notifies **Administrators** and **Global Administrators** of your account via email when 85%, 100%, 185% and 200% of the free request quota have been exceeded.
+When reaching 100%, your access to the Wallarm Console is disabled, along with all integrations.
+When reaching 200%, protection on your Wallarm nodes is disabled.

 ## Trial period (EU Cloud)